 Tell me a little bit about yourself?

 I’m a 37-year-old man, husband of 12 years and father to 5 daughters and 1 son ranging from 9months to 10years old.
 Before PA school I served as a firefighter paramedic for 11 years.
-Prior to that I worked as a lifeguard for 10 years while playing football at Tusculum College in Greeneville, TN.
+Prior to that, I worked as a lifeguard for 10 years while playing football at Tusculum College in Greeneville, TN.
 While in college on a football scholarship, I injured my knee.
 This was a blessing in disguise because it forced me to focus more on my education and realize that I wouldn’t be able to play forever.
 I completed a BA in Visual Arts then headed back home to Miami where I coached little league and taught swimming lessons.

 So, you are an Artist?

 Yes, I’ve been drawing since I was a kid.
-After changing my major a few times, I finally decided on pursuing what comes natural to me.
+After changing my major a few times, I finally decided on pursuing what comes naturally to me.
 I enjoy painting portraits and landscapes, sketching.
 But I lost some of my passion over the years as I’ve been more focused on providing for my family.
 I can still draw what I see, but my creativity isn’t what it used to be.

 Why did you decide to become a PA?